nathpaiva/users-list/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/95393da5-6fb5-4f33-b75c-d7039990d58b/deploy-status)](https://app.netlify.com/sites/classy-kangaroo-70b853/deploys)
 [![wakatime](https://wakatime.com/badge/user/2aeba48e-4558-4f58-965a-fc1cd46ba978/project/eb0a98c4-7a50-45de-9aa1-fd1461d4a565.svg)](https://wakatime.com/badge/user/2aeba48e-4558-4f58-965a-fc1cd46ba978/project/eb0a98c4-7a50-45de-9aa1-fd1461d4a565)

-## Getting Started

-- install node 16.x
-- `npm install`
-- `npm start`

 ## Instructions

 - Build any additional components from scratch.
 DO NOT use any additional components from the Material library.
-Showcase your HTML/CSS/Javascript skills.
+Showcase your `HTML/CSS/Javascript` skills.
 - Refactor/augment the existing code so that it meets the acceptance criteria below and your personal coding standards.
 - Comment freely to convey thoughts/patterns/decisions in the code